 - Body size and weight

 - General health

 Someone who has a much faster metabolism will get rid of the benzos from their body systems much more quickly.
 It is why younger people who are well-hydrated might be able to eliminate all signs of the drug from their body systems within a matter of hours.
-Multiple factors determine how long the body can retain the drugs and how much longer its side effects are going to last.
+Multiple factors determine how long the body can retain the drugs and how long its side effects will last.
 Knowing this is important and determines how long you will feel the effect of a benzo.

 Benzodiazepine addiction brings with it a wide variety of side effects.
 These include: